XOR-LIFE/node-production/README.md

 #### Startup Hooks Generation

-PM2 can generates and configure a Startup Script to keep PM2 and your processes alive at every server restart.
+PM2 can generate and configure a Startup Script to keep PM2 and your processes alive at every server restart.

 Init Systems Supported: **systemd**, **upstart**, **launchd**, **rc.d**